Envirometrix/landmap/README.md

 prediction using Ensemble Machine Learning (extends functionality of the [subsemble](https://github.com/ledell/subsemble) and the [SuperLearner](https://github.com/ecpolley/SuperLearner) packages).
 Key functionality includes:

-* `train.spLearner` --- train a spatial prediction and/or interpolation model using Ensemble Machine Learning,
+* `train.spLearner` --- train a spatial prediction and/or interpolation model using Ensemble Machine Learning (works with numeric, binomial and factor-type variables),
 * `buffer.dist` --- derive buffer (geographical) distances that can be used as covariates in spLearner,
 * `spc` --- derive Principal Components using stack of spatial layers,
 * `tile` --- tile spatial layers so they can be used to run processing in parallel,
 * `download.landgis` --- access and download LandGIS layers from www.openlandmap.org,

-Most of functions are optimized to run in parallel by default.
+Warning: most of functions are optimized to run in parallel by default.
 This might result in high RAM and CPU usage.

-Spatial prediction using Ensemble Machine Learning methodology is explained in detail in:
+Spatial prediction using [Ensemble Machine Learning](https://koalaverse.github.io/machine-learning-in-R/stacking.html#stacking-software-in-r) with geographical distances is explained in detail in:

 - Hengl, T., MacMillan, R.A., (2019).
    [Predictive Soil Mapping with R](https://soilmapper.org/soilmapping-using-mla.html).